nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_safeguarding.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK FHIR Emergency Care eDischarge does not currently support a coded safeguarding.
+- The ITK3 FHIR Emergency Care eDischarge does not currently support a coded safeguarding.